-GIMP (GNU Image Manipulation Program) is undoubtedly the most popular free image editing software, and some even call it as the free Photoshop Alternative.
+GIMP (GNU Image Manipulation Program) is undoubtedly the most popular free image editing software, and some even call it the free Photoshop Alternative.
 If you are looking for a free tool that can let you edit your Photoshop files and offers a rich experience, GIMP is the right choice.
-This raster graphics editor comes with a lot of powerful features and enjoys support from an ever-growing open source community.
+This raster graphics editor has many powerful features and enjoys support from an ever-growing open-source community.
 Learning it, however, will take some time.

 GIMP was originally designed for Linux systems, but that does not mean Windows support is loose.
-It has been beautifully ported to Windows and runs as smooth as it does on Linux.
-I have very less experience in image editing, but I have seen this tool being used by a number of Photographers, Graphic Designers and people in the imaging industry.
+It has been beautifully ported to Windows and runs as smoothly as it does on Linux.
+I have very less experience in image editing, but I have seen this tool being used by several Photographers, Graphic Designers, and people in the imaging industry.
 It is good to go for free alternatives to expensive tools like Photoshop.

 GIMP image editing software

-Once you start using GIMP, you will find that it offers a lot of tools.
-There are many tools available, ranging from simple rectangle select tool and a fuzzy select tool to advanced tools such as perspective tool and shear tool.
-If you are coming from Photoshop, the tool icons slightly vary, so it might take a little to get familiar and find your tool quickly.
+Once you start using GIMP, you will find that it offers many tools.
+There are many tools available, ranging from a simple rectangle select tool and a fuzzy select tool to advanced tools such as perspective tool and shear tool.
+If you are coming from Photoshop, the tool icons vary slightly, so it might take a little to get familiar with and find your tool quickly.

 All the tools get a quick shortcut button from your keyboard.
 This makes it easier to access tools, and once you’ve spent enough time with GIMP, you will be using these shortcuts more often.
-You can follow GIMP docs to thoroughly learn these tools and take full advantage of them.
-Link to the docs can be found below in the Further Reading section.
+You can follow GIMP docs to learn these tools and take full advantage of them thoroughly.
+The link to the docs can be found below in the Further Reading section.

 Read: GIMP paintbrush not working.

 Performance is a key aspect of image editing tools these days.
-With the size of images exponentially growing, the tools have a hard time managing such images.
+With the size of images exponentially growing, the tools have difficulty managing such images.
 GIMP uses a combination of complex image manipulation algorithms and offers decent performance.
-There are hardly any reports of the tool crashing or unable to handle large files.
+There are hardly any reports of the tool crashing or being unable to handle large files.
 In some cases, GIMP is not able to handle a few files, but overall it does decent in the performance section.

 The best part about GIMP is the open-source community and its followers.
 Moreover, it supports 3rd party plugins and scripts which opens a ton of additional functionality that can be installed onto the tool.

 You can find and download plugins from the internet.
-Also, if you are a developer or have sound knowledge of programming, you can write your extensions and scripts.
+Also, if you are a developer or have sound programming knowledge, you can write your extensions and scripts.
 There is an inbuilt Python console available too.